Queen Elizabeth National Park

 Queen Elizabeth National Park is found in south western Uganda in Kasese District.
 The park was established in 1952, and it is one of the largest in Uganda which adjoins the frontier of the Democratic Republic of Congo to the west.
 Its vegetation consists mostly of thickets of various types of small trees, including the acacias.

-Queen Elizabeth National Park covers an area of 1978 km2 located in South Western Uganda on the floor of Albertine rift valley between Lakes George and Edward; Safaris into Uganda most often go through Queen Elizabeth National Park as the most popular and visited park; Several factors explain this with the most genuine being because of high populations of and high densities of wildlife species, beautiful scenic views and easy accessibility on the main gateway to urban centres.
+Queen Elizabeth National Park covers an area of 1978 km2 located in South Western Uganda on the floor of Albertine rift valley between Lakes George and Edward; Safaris into Uganda most often go through Queen Elizabeth National Park as the most popular and visited park; Several factors explain this with the most genuine being because of high populations of and high densities of wildlife species, beautiful scenic views and easy accessibility on the main gateway to urban centers.

 Queen Elizabeth National Park

-The park is named Queen Elizabeth in commemoration of Queen Elizabeth II Great Britain’s historical visit to the area in 1954; The choice of the place for Her Majesty’s visit and adopting her name clearly sums up the beauty of the place; From that time on, Queen has been Uganda safaris’ number one destination; The park boasts of four out Big 5 giant mammals in Africa; lions, elephants, leopards and buffalos and on any game drive there are high chances of viewing more than 75% of them.
-Ishasha Sector has a very rare species of lions that are adapted to climbing trees and cannot be found anywhere else on Ugandan soil.
+The park is named Queen Elizabeth in commemoration of Queen Elizabeth II Great Britain’s historical visit to the area in 1954; The choice of the place for Her Majesty’s visit and adopting her name clearly sums up the beauty of the place; From that time on, Queen has been Uganda safaris’ number one destination; The park boasts of four out Big 5 giant mammals in Africa; lions, elephants, leopards and buffalos and on any game drive there are high chances of viewing more than 75% of them; Ishasha Sector has a very rare species of lions that are adapted to climbing trees and cannot be found anywhere else on Ugandan soil.

 The Kazinga channel is an unmistaken feature in park that connects Lakes George and Edward and all wildlife in one way or the other owe their survival to it and to the visitors of Queen, the centre of tour satisfaction.
 Take launch cruise on the sparkling waters of the channel onto Lake Edward.
 Feel the cool breezes of lake brush your skin.
 Breath in the air that smells purely wild with no pollutants while you are at an arm’s length close to yawning hippos basking in the sun and huge elephants and others mammals cooling off the heat of the afternoon burning sun.
 Big swarms of different bird species perched on the shores will do magic to your adventure safari senses.
 You will have everlasting memories of safaris into Africa written in your mind better than elsewhere.